ChristophP/elm-mark/README.md

 Marking keywords in text is harder than it sounds.
 I had to do it a couple of times and was amazed with the amount of code needed to do something so seemingly simple.
-This package wrapped everything you need to do search term highlighting.
+This package wraps everything you need, to do search term highlighting.
-I spent quite some time designing the API to where it is right now so I hope you'll find it pleasant to use and highlight away. :-)
+I spent quite some time polishing the API to where it is right now, so I hope you'll find it pleasant to use and highlight away. :-)

 ## How to use